In SF Bay Area, tech companies still lag on gender diversity

 Retailer Williams-Sonoma, biopharmaceutical company Medivation and bank Wells Fargo ranked as the companies with the most high-ranking positions held by women, researchers said.
 In the technology sector, the most diverse player was software company Zendesk, tied for No. 4.
 Search engine Yahoo, led by Chief Executive Marissa Mayer, tied for No. 8.

 The results come as major companies make public efforts to hire more women and ethnic minorities.
-In particular, the lack of diversity at Silicon Valley’s technology companies has drawn national criticism.
+In particular, there has been a national debate about the lack of diversity at Silicon Valley’s tech companies.

 The study defined top position as either a company board member or an executive whose compensation was high enough to be disclosed to the U.S. Securities and Exchange Commission.